jeg338/kniffin_website_v3/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref #"uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-The conference will take place Friday, April 28, 2022 from 12:00 pm - 2:00 pm EST in the Duffield Atrium at Cornell University.
+The Cornell Sports Research Conference (CSRC) will take place Friday, April 28, 2022 from 12:00 pm - 2:00 pm EST in the Duffield Atrium at Cornell University.

 The conference is FREE to Cornell University community members.
 Food and drink will also be conference attendees.